What it does: Supplies aggregates and concrete/concrete products

 Holcim strives to be “responsible and ethical”.
 It aims to provide “safe and satisfying high-performing workplaces for our employees”.
 It also aspires to “working closely with our neighbours and local communities to make sure we are accepted as good citizens”.

 The company donates to community projects, educational activities and charitable institutions in the countries in which it operates.
-In Australia it supports the Beacon Foundation, which works to reduce youth unemployment.
-It also funds Technical Aid to the Disabled, which assists retired engineers invent devices to improve the lives of disabled Australians.
+In Australia, it supports the Beacon Foundation, which works to reduce youth unemployment.
+It also funds Technical Aid to the Disabled, which assists retired engineers to invent devices to improve the lives of disabled Australians.

 While the company’s operations impact on the environment, Holcim aspires to minimise then reverse that impact through adhering to strict environmental management systems and rehabilitating quarries once they are no longer being used.
-Holcim’s staff partner with environmental protection agencies and schools to restore scrub, wetland and endangered-species habitats.
+Holcim’s staff partner with environmental protection agencies and schools to restore scrub, wetland and endangered species habitats.

 Since 2003, the Holcim (now LafargeHolcim) Foundation for Sustainable Construction has spent millions raising awareness of the role “architecture, engineering, urban planning and construction have in achieving a more sustainable future”.